quantifiedcode/python-anti-patterns/docs/readability/test_for_membership_should_be_not_in.rst

 Statement uses ``not VALUE in SEQUENCE`` pattern ................................................

 The ``print`` statement below uses the pattern ``not VALUE in SEQUENCE`` to test if a number is in a list.
 Although this is valid syntax, the statement is confusing.
+The problem with the statement is its ambiguity.
+The statement is executed as ``not (VALUE in SEQUENCE)``.
+However, without parentheses somebody may read it as ``(not VALUE) in SEQUENCE``, which makes no sense in most contexts.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!